spatie/payment/README.md

 The [Europabank API](https://www.europabank.be/ecommerce-professioneel) has many more options than this package currently provides.

 All the examples above are coded to an interface: it should be fairly easy to swap out Europabank and use another provider like [Ingenico](http://payment-services.ingenico.com/).
-You most certainly are welcome to send push request to implement other providers.
+You most certainly are welcome to send push requests to implement other providers.